Results for: "max_by"

 Returns one of the following:

-When a block is given, the block must return an Integer.
+With a block given, the block must return a numeric.

 With no argument and no block given, returns the maximum-valued element of self.